Menu

 Contrary to media reports, it's far from doom and gloom in schools, and many new teachers will testify to the sense of reward and enjoyment in working with children and young people.

 Crucially, it's not simply another job or career: this is work that makes a difference.
-There are opportunities to become fully involved in school life, including co-curricular activities such as drama and music, as well as sports teams, visits at home and abroad, and a chance for you to share interests with young people.
+There are opportunities to become fully involved in school life, including co-curricular activities such as sport, music and drama, visits at home and abroad, and a chance for you to share your interests with young people.

 While admission to the course does not require school experience, we recommend you spend two or three days in school gaining experience of what it's like to be a teacher in a busy school.
 You'll find schools welcome enquiries from those considering teaching as a career, and at Astra we are also happy to help organise school based work placements.